Understanding the Building Safety Act 2022: A Paradigm Shift in UK Construction

 - Building types: Potential extension to other high-risk buildings

-- Height thresholds: Possible lowering of 18-meter threshold
+- Height thresholds: Possible lowering of 18-metre threshold

 - Retrofit requirements: Enhanced standards for existing buildings